-10. Proposed changes to department procedures (excluding those which define the voting members of a department), criteria, standards, and bylaws shall be submitted on an appropriate change form and approved by the dean and the Provost in conformance with the provisions of this Article.
+9. Proposed changes to department procedures (excluding those which define the voting members of a department), criteria, standards, and bylaws shall be submitted on an appropriate change form and approved by the administration in conformance with the provisions of this Article.